List of Horimiya episodes

 Horimiya is an anime television series based on Daisuke Hagiwara's adaptation of Hero's manga series Hori-san to Miyamura-kun.
-The anime series was announced on September 17, 2020.
-The story follows the lives of two high school students.

-The series was animated by CloverWorks and directed by Masashi Ishihama, with Takao Yoshioka handling series' composition, Haruko Iizuka designing the characters, and Masaru Yokoyama composing the series' music.
+It was announced on September 17, 2020.
+The story follows the lives of two high school students.The series was animated by CloverWorks and directed by Masashi Ishihama, with Takao Yoshioka handling series' composition, Haruko Iizuka designing the characters, and Masaru Yokoyama composing the series' music.
 It aired from January 10 to April 4, 2021, on Tokyo MX and other channels.

 The anime is licensed by Funimation, which licensed the series and streamed it on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On February 5, 2021, Funimation announced that the series would be receiving an English dub, which premiered the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Medialink has licensed the series in Southeast Asia and South Asia, and streamed it on Bilibili only in Southeast Asia.
 The company later began streaming the first episode on their Ani-One YouTube channel for a limited time, from February 13 to March 15, 2021.
 They also licensed the anime to Animax Asia for TV airing.

 A second anime series, titled Horimiya: Piece, (Note: Alternatively titled as Horimiya: The Missing Pieces) was announced at AnimeJapan on March 25, 2023.
 It features stories from the manga that were not adapted in the previous anime.
 The series aired from July 1 to September 23, 2023.